Move Forward Guide

 - Ask you to fill out a body diagram to indicate specific areas of pain, numbness, and tingling

-- Perform tests of muscle strength and sensation to determine the severity of the pressure on your nerves
+- Perform tests of muscle strength and sensation to determine the severity of the pressure on the nerve root

 - Examine your posture and observe how you walk and perform other activities